Islandora-Labs/islandora_awesome/README.md

 ### Other

 #### Tools
+* [Workbench](https://github.com/mjordan/islandora_workbench) (Stable) - A command-line tool that allows creation, updating, and deletion of Islandora content from CSV data.
+Islandora Workbench is an alternative to using Drupal's built-in Migrate tools for ingesting Islandora content from CSV files.
 * [BookPrep](https://github.com/utkdigitalinitiatives/bookprep) (Testing) - A CLI PHP script that will rearrange directories and files from one format to another and also create derivatives to prepare items for a book-type ingest.
 * [centos7_base_box](https://github.com/pc37utn/centos7_base_box)(Testing) - creates a similar base box to the islandora_base_box but with a CentOS 7 operating system.
 Useful for making a Redhat based developement system.
 Requires a customized islandora_vagrant to pull it in and use it.
 * [DGI JAAS Implementations](https://github.com/discoverygarden/fcrepo3-security-jaas)(Stable) - Contains both a thread safety fix for Fedora 3 and a performance enhancement for the islandora_drupal_filter.